elyetis/NP_racevideo_checkpoint/README.md

 ## Note :
 - only really tested on 936p/1080p video, it should also work on 720p video but I don't know if the lower resolution still make it readable enough for tysseract, probably depend on the scale of the UI
 - don't expect ultra high accuracy, performance/fps impact the result.
 Even at 60 fps at best the accuracy would be within ~17 milliseconds.
+- it's pretty slow, a little less than 4 min for a 9 min race

 ## How to use :